 How we have started solids differently with each of our 4 kids

 Each baby has been different and I was a more confident mom with each.
 I had no idea I had even tried the method “baby led weaning” until reading about it… I think it’s a pretty natural and normal progression.

-Kid 1: I tried so hard to start rice cereal mixed with breast milk with him in hopes that he would sleep longer because I was SO SO tired and he was a huge baby waking up every 2 hours for like 6 months.
+I used rice cereal mixed with breast milk with him in hopes that he would sleep longer because I was SO SO tired and he was a huge baby waking up every 2 hours for like 6 months.
 But he wasn’t ready for even that, only wanted mamas milk, and his natural reflexes just made it so he pushed it out with his tongue every time.

 We switched to Gerber fruit and vegetable purees later once he was interested (I can’t remember how old).
 And eventually chunkier soft foods like sweet potato and avocados.
 We did not technically do “baby led weaning” here as I was feeding him purees with a spoon, rather than him feeding himself at a later time.
 But this worked really well for us, and allowed me to nurse a lot less during the day.

 She had no interest in pureed food.
 Or rice cereals.
 They just wouldn’t go down.
 She would turn her head away and spit it out.
 So we breastfed until she was ready for the softer food we ate at the table, which she clued us in when she wanted them by grunting and pointing.

 Her first food was really chewed up meat, which is a fabulous first food due to the decreasing amounts of iron carried in breastmilk.

 At first I just started offering him little flavor nibbles from my plate after he turned 6 months.
 Like a tiny crumb of pancake with syrup or a tiny, tiny chewed up piece of my meat.